Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 This command provides a single sign-on method for clientless SSL VPN users.
 It passes the clientless SSL VPN login credentials (username and password) to internal servers for authentication using NTLM authentication, basic authentication, or both.

 IPsec backup servers let a VPN client connect to the central site when the primary security appliance is unavailable.

 Border Gateway Protocol.
 BGP performs interdomain routing in TCP/IP networks.
 BGP is an Exterior Gateway Protocol, which means that it performs routing between multiple autonomous systems or domains and exchanges routing and access information with other BGP systems.
-The ASA does not support BGP.
+The adaptive security appliance does not support BGP.
 See also EGP.

 Bandwidth Limited Traffic stream.
 Stream or flow of packets whose bandwidth is constrained.

 Bootstrap Protocol.
 Lets diskless workstations boot over the network as is described in RFC 951 and RFC 1542.

 Bridge Protocol Data Unit.
 Spanning-Tree Protocol hello packet that is sent out at configurable intervals to exchange information among bridges in the network.
 Protocol data unit is the OSI term for packet.